Nick Yarris: Writings

-Film, stage, online and television coverage
+Media coverage

 Yarris is one of the exonerees profiled in the award-winning documentary, After Innocence (2005).
 He is also the subject and protagonist-narrator of David Sington's documentary The Fear of 13 released in 2015.
 Another documentary, featuring Yarris and two other exonerees, titled Life After Death, directed by Lior Geller, was in post-production as of 2024.

 Yarris appeared on The Joe Rogan Experience on September 11, 2018, talking at length about his life story.
 The Yarris case was explored in a two-part interview for the December 11, 2019 episode (Season 9) of the podcast, Wrongful Conviction with Jason Flom, and was the subject of the June 17, 2019 episode of CNN/HLN's Death Row Stories, "A Prison of His Own" (Season 4, Episode 3).
 An extended interview, edited to highlight Yarris's talent as a first-person storyteller, appeared in February 2023 on filmmaker and photographer Mark Laita's widely-watched YouTube channel, Soft White Underbelly.

-A stage play based on the Sington documentary, written by Lindsey Ferrentino and starring Adrien Brody as Yarris, opened in October 2024 at the Donmar Warehouse in London.
+A stage play based on the Sington documentary, written by Lindsey Ferrentino and starring Adrien Brody as Yarris, premiered for a limited engagement in October–November 2024 at the Donmar Warehouse in London.
+The play, likewise titled The Fear of 13, opened on Broadway at the James Earl Jones Theatre on April 15, 2026, again starring Brody and featuring Tessa Thompson, to run through June 28, 2026.